Sesame Seed Crusted Tuna Steak with Mango Salsa

 ingredients for sesame seed tuna

-• Tuna.
-We’re not talking Charlie here so stay away from Skipjack and while fresh albacore can also be served as a tuna steak its flavor is very mild so not our top choice.
+• Tuna: We’re not talking Charlie here, so stay away from Skipjack.
+While fresh albacore can also be served as a tuna steak, its flavor is mild, so it’s not our top choice.
 Yellowfin and Bigeye are best for tuna steak.
 Bluefin is the most expensive option and is usually reserved for sushi.
 Both yellowfin and bigeye tuna are referred to as Ahi in Hawaiian.

-• Sesame Seeds.
-While you definitely want hulled sesame seeds, both white and black varieties taste good, and a mixture has a visual impact.
+• Sesame Seeds: While you want hulled sesame seeds, white and black varieties taste good, and a mixture has a visual impact.

-• Refined Avocado Oil.
-You want a cooking oil with a high smoke point that doesn’t add significant flavor; besides avocado, refined peanut, safflower, or even clarified butter (ghee) would work as well.
+• Refined Avocado Oil: If you want a cooking oil with a high smoke point that doesn’t add significant flavor, besides avocado, refined peanut, safflower, or even clarified butter (ghee) would also work.

 How to Make Sesame Seed Crusted Tuna Steak

-1. Prepare the Mango Salsa: In a serving bowl, combine the mango, red pepper, English cucumber, red onion, and jalapeño.
-Add the lime juice, apple cider vinegar, olive oil, garlic powder, kosher salt, and black pepper then gently toss.
+1. Prepare the Mango Habanero Salsa: In a serving bowl, combine the mango, red pepper, English cucumber, red onion, and jalapeño.
+Add the lime juice, apple cider vinegar, olive oil, garlic powder, kosher salt, and black pepper, and then gently toss.
 Top with cilantro and chill for at least 10 minutes before serving.

 process shot for step 1 - making the mango salsa topping